 * Dates and itinerary subject to change.
 The Global Education Office reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, and/or any other unforeseen circumstances.

-Included: Tuition for 6 credits, accommodations, entrance fees/tours/guides as described in itinerary, most breakfasts and lunches, in-country transportation, international emergency medical insurance.
+Included: Tuition for 6 credits, accommodations, entrance fees/tours/guides as described in itinerary, most breakfasts, some lunches and dinners in-country, in-country transportation, international emergency medical insurance.

 Not included: Airfare*, passport and visa fees, some meals, required textbooks and/or course materials.